-As part of the School's international focus, (which includes an emphasis on the teaching of foreign languages and provision of opportunities for students to travel and study abroad), the School also enrols students from overseas and welcomes exchange students.
+As part of the School's international focus, (which includes an emphasis on the teaching of foreign languages and provision of opportunities for students to travel and study abroad), the School is a CRICOS registered institution and enrols students from overseas.
+Macarthur also welcomes short-term students from overseas locations.